-Students can connect to the network points in halls bedrooms and to the campus wireless service.
+Students can connect to campus WiFi and to the network points in halls bedrooms.

-NOTE: The following halls are NOT University owned accommodation, so Internet/WiFi access provided is NOT part of the University network service.
+NOTE: The following halls are NOT University-owned accommodation, the Internet/WiFi access provided is NOT part of the University network service.
 Any issues accessing the network from these locations should be addressed to local site staff.

 - Albion House